AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 To configure a cloud source (for example, [!DNL AWS S3] or [!DNL Snowflake]), prepare your audience data using the following [Audience Specification PDF](../assets/quick-start/RTCDP_Collaboration_Audience_Onboarding_Spec_v1.0.pdf).
 Once complete, or if you have questions, contact your Adobe account representative to finalize the setup.
 This method is not self-service and requires Adobe assistance.

+>[!IMPORTANT]
+>
+>Cloud-based audience files must follow the required schema outlined in the Audience Specification PDF.
+All files must include hashed identifiers (lowercased SHA256), metadata fields such as `segment_name` and `activation_id`, and use supported formats such as CSV or Parquet.
+Adobe does not normalize data before activation.
+TTL is enforced based on the audience's lifespan.

 ### Provision audiences

 Configure how audiences are prepared, matched, and governed for collaboration.